 The purpose of the ASPIRED Project is to support sustainable water resource management and sustainable practices of water users in the Ararat Valley through the use of science, technology, innovation and partnership initiatives.
-The ultimate goal is to reduce the rate of groundwater extraction in the Ararat Valley to the sustainable levels.
-To this end, the Project will be focused on several critical areas:
+The ultimate goal is to reduce the rate of groundwater extraction in the Ararat Valley to sustainable levels.
+To achieve this goal, the Project will be focused on several critical areas:

 - Water resource data

 - Coordination across stakeholders

 Water Resource Data: The Project will conduct a comprehensive inventory of the hydrological system in the Ararat Valley to update existing information.
 The ASPIRED Project will create a geo-coded, real time, publicly available data system for the Ararat Valley to include integrated water resource data-sets which are currently in the possession of multiple stakeholders.
 A tool for hydrogeological modeling and decisions support will be created, together with a publicly accessible system to produce reports based on high-quality, real-time monitoring data.
 In partnership with the Government of Armenia and other stakeholders, the ASPIRED Project will develop the plan for decentralized sustainable groundwater resource monitoring in the Ararat Valley.

 Technology: Locally appropriate and cost effective water and energy efficiency technologies will be piloted at fish farms and other water use areas in the AAB.
 Pilot projects will be aimed at improving the management of natural resources and reducing groundwater extraction levels at fish farms operating in the Ararat Valley.
 A related goal is to make water users more energy efficient and promote the application of clean energy technologies.
 The ASPIRED Project will also develop and pilot at least one technology for the permanent closure of illegal and/or abandoned wells.
 Important criteria for pilot projects will be their potential replicability, affordability, long-term maintenance and accessibility on the local market.